There is a broad range of responsibilities that fall to HR professionals. The right certification can help you rise in the ranks.

 The SHRM-SCP recognizes HR professionals with advanced knowledge of HR strategy, particularly how those strategies meet organizational goals.
 An SHRM-SCP acts as an HR lead and is experienced in dealing with employee performance metrics and alignment with key performance indicators (KPIs).

 Work/education requirements for the SHRM-SCP start with six or seven years of experience for those with less than a bachelor’s degree.
 The rest of the details, such as exam length, number of questions and cost, are the same as for the SHRM-CP.

 AIRS offers the Certified Internet Recruiter (CIR), the organization’s most widely recognized talent acquisition credential, and a number of other certifications, including the Advanced Certified Internet Recruiter (ACIR) and the Professional Recruiter Certification (PRC).

-Some other sources of HR and talent acquisitions certifications are the Talent Management Institute, the National Association for Health Care Recruitment and the National Association of Personnel Services.
+Some other sources of HR and talent acquisition certifications are the Talent Management Institute, the National Association for Health Care Recruitment and the National Association of Personnel Services.
 Even LinkedIn has its own credential, the LinkedIn Certified Professional – Recruiter.
-It hasn't gained a lot of traction on job search sites yet (even LinkedIn Jobs), but that may be due in part to its lack of a unique abbreviation.
+It hasn’t gained a lot of traction on job search sites yet (even LinkedIn Jobs), but that may be due in part to its lack of a unique abbreviation.
 If you use the LinkedIn Recruiter tool a lot, keep your eye on this one.